Institute of Theology

 In this course, the student reads the Pentateuch and the Historical Books synchronically, in order to discover the correlation existent in these volumes and their narrative axis, to which all the episodes and speeches are related.
 During the course, the student is stimulated to approach the Torah as a part of the Divine Revelation that addresses Christians today, and to find out the close relationship between the Torah and the Gospel.
 This course also aims at enabling the student to use modern exegetical methods, and to deal with the differences of form and contents in the Masoretic, as well as in the Greek text of the Septuagint.

 This course is an analysis of the biblical prophetic movement.
-It follows the canonical order of the prophetical books.
+It follows the canonical order of the books of prophets.
 It offers an exploration of the perspective of the authors, by selecting passages from the major and minor prophets, representing the prophetical line, and discussing various themes, such as the Word of God, the Prophetical calls, kingship, priesthood, the temple, the law, judgment, etc…

 This course offers a deepened study of the Psalms and Wisdom literature.
 Students are introduced to the main characteristics of the different groups of Psalms, such as the messianic ones, those which are centered on the kingship of Yahweh, and the historical ones.
 Basic issues such as the concept of kingship, and the relationship between history and liturgy, are dealt with.
 Questions arising from the study of the Wisdom literature are also discussed, including those of the meaning and the scope of wisdom, and the function of this group of books, as a part of the Old Testament, and as a preparation for the New Testament.